Burhan Shahidi: People's Republic of China

-On 17 December 1949, the Xinjiang Provincial People's Government was established and Burhan became the chairman.
-Saifuddin Azizi was the deputy chairman.
-He joined the Chinese Communist Party at the end of the year.
+On 17 December 1949, the Xinjiang Provincial People's Government was established, and Burhan became the chairman.
+Seypidin was the deputy chairman.
+He was introduced to the Chinese Communist Party by Wang Zhen and Xu Liqing at the end of the year.
+In December, he joined the Northwest Military and Political Committee, assumed the role of Chairman of the Xinjiang Provincial People's Government, and became President of the Xinjiang Academy.
+He chaired the First Committee of the Whole of the Xinjiang Provincial People's Government, which ratified the “Current Policy of Governance of the Xinjiang Provincial People's Government Committee.”
 In 1952, he headed the preparatory committee to create the Xinjiang Uyghur Autonomous Region (XUAR).
-In 1955, Azizi became the first chairman of the XUAR, and Burhan's role in the Xinjiang government lessened.

 Burhan was a co-founder and the first chairman of the Islamic Association of China.
 In this capacity, he became an able diplomat in the PRC's outreach to the Islamic world.
 In February 1956, he led a cultural and religious delegation on a tour of Egypt, Sudan, Ethiopia, Syria and Lebanon.
 As a direct result of his diplomatic work, Egypt under President Gamal Abdel Nasser in May 1956 became the first country in Middle East to recognize the PRC and sever ties with the Republic of China on Taiwan.
 It was the first country to recognize Beijing in six years and the recognition broke the diplomatic blockade imposed by the West.
 In July, he returned to the region leading China's hajj mission to Saudi Arabia, where he met King Saud and visited King Hussein of Jordan, though neither country had diplomatic relations with the PRC.
 On the same trip, he also met with President Nazim al-Kudsi of Syria and Amir Muhammad al-Badr of North Yemen.
 Both countries switched their recognition to the PRC in 1956.

 On 4 November 1956, Burhan and Hu Yaobang, Guo Moruo helped lead a massive public rally and parade in Beijing with over 400,000 people in Tiananmen Square to support Egypt and denounce Anglo-French imperialism in the Suez Crisis.
 In the spring of 1959, he led a delegation to Iraq to support Prime Minister Abd al-Karim Qasim who had overthrown the Iraqi monarchy the previous year and founded a pro-socialist republic.
+He assumed the presidency of Xinjiang University in October 1960.

+In February 1962, he served as the director of the Institute of Ethnic Studies at the Chinese Academy of Sciences.
+In April, he assumed the role of vice-president of the Asian-African Society of China.
+Following the Yi–Ta incident in Xinjiang in June–July, he was instructed to return to Xinjiang to aid the CCP Xinjiang Autonomous Region in managing the incident's repercussions.